What makes Global Glimpse programs unique?

 - We are the largest travel organization in Nicaragua and have strong partnerships in the Dominican Republic and Ecuador with a large network and access to the best hospitals, physicians, transportation providers and accommodation providers.

-- Our local staff are trained to ensure the safety of our programs.
+- Our local staff is trained to ensure the safety of our programs.

 What is your safety policy?